perrycate/tldr/posts/peak.md

     sing at some point, and stopped trying after that.

 How many people feel the same in other areas?
 How many people are "bad at math"?

+## NTS
+Should've split brain vs body (or not at all)
+Need to have high-level structure to begin with
+Don't ask for feedback until draft is completely ready